RedHatNetherlandsSA/ocp-devex-demos/02-SHIP/gitops/README.md

 ./02-SHIP/gitops/export/03-route-export.sh gitops-demo dotnet-demo ./tmp/
 ```

+Note: There are also `kubectl` plugins available like [Krew](https://blog.ccavazos.co/posts/kubectl-krew-oc-neat) that focuses on making your YAMLs look like they used to before creating the resources in your cluster.

 ## Bootstrap a GitOps repository.

 Now that we have our YAML files, we'll have to create and organize our GitOps repository structure, which will serve as a single source of truth for all further deployments to Kubernetes environments.